Garraway's Coffee House

-Different kinds of merchants patronized different coffee houses, with tea merchants patronising Garraway's, as well as many investors in the South Sea Bubble of the 1710s.
+Different kinds of merchants patronised different coffee houses, with tea merchants patronising Garraway's, as well as many investors in the South Sea Bubble of the 1710s.
 The establishment became famous as a sandwich and drinking room, it being said that the sandwich-maker spent two hours preparing each day's food.

 The works of Charles Dickens include multiple references to Garraway's, and Daniel Defoe wrote of it being frequented by wealthy traders from the City.